digitalsputnik/ApolloFirmware/README.md

 8. Update the "Data/_device_id.py"
 9. Update the "Data/pins.py

+# Updating software

+### Since the Monet-Packet got an overhaul the old device firmware does not support the new packet type, so the devices should be updated with an older working DSDMpy version.
+The new firmware is backwards compatible so older DSDMpy versions can also communicate with the updated device.
+But DSDMpy currently is not backwards compatible so the update should be done using an older version

+1. Use this version of Update script to update older devices: https://github.com/digitalsputnik/DSDM/archive/80e78f78e51d70f76b44c45f8a4d0dd5643d7c3a.zip
+2. After updating devices you can use the newest version of DSDMpy to communicate with your devices.

 # terminal usage
 Currently our own communication protocol is used in async mode